Protect Yourself – Updated April 2026

 Need Help Immediately?

-Casino games and betting can be a fun and exciting form of entertainment – just like going to the movies, dining out, or participating in other leisure activities.
+Casino games and betting can be a fun and exciting form of entertainment – just like going to the movies, dining out, or other leisure activities.
 But when gambling stops being entertainment and starts taking over your life, it is time to act.
-Research shows that approximately 1–2 percent develop some form of gambling-related problem, according to research from public health agencies.
+Research shows that approximately 1–2 percent of Canadians experience some form of gambling-related problem.

 Recognize the Signs of Problem Gambling